Police discover gunshot victim inside burning vehicle on Florida Boulevard

 BATON ROUGE - On Wednesday (Feb.
 17) morning, a victim who appeared to have sustained gunshot wounds was found inside of a vehicle that was on fire.

-According to representatives with the Baton Rouge Police Department, authorities were notified about a burning vehicle on Florida Boulevard near North Sherwood Forest sometime before 7 a.m., Wednesday.
+The Baton Rouge Fire Department (BRFD) was called to a burning vehicle on Florida Boulevard near North Sherwood Forest sometime before 7 a.m., Wednesday.

-After rushing to the scene, police found a person who appeared to have sustained gunshot injuries inside of the vehicle.
+When BRFD arrived at the scene of the incident, they discovered a person suffering from gunshot wounds inside of the vehicle and called in representatives from the Baton Rouge Police Department.

+Officials say the injured person was taken to a local hospital for treatment, but the extent of this individual's injuries have not been detailed.

 At this time, no further information related to the incident is available from authorities.